UniversalAptronym/Locus-Server/Troubleshooting/Nextcloud_Troubleshooting.md

 Go to Root/DATA/AppData/config/nginx/site-confs/default.conf.

 Find the setting "client_max_body_size [...];". [...] will likely be 512M.
 Change it to a higher value.
 I use 25G.

+#### __Delete Sync File__

+Turn Nextcloud off on your PC.
+Go to your Nextcloud folder.
+View hidden files.
+Delete all "sync" files.
+(These have sync in the name and .db as file extensions).
+Turn Nextcloud back on.

 ### __Problems After Restarting The Pi__